 The situation in computational science is also not different.
-The use of computational notebooks is considered to be one of the best practices to conduct reproducible research in computational science (Kluyver et al., 2016).
-However, a study on the reproducibility of Jupyter notebooks publicly available in Github indicates that 24.11% of the notebooks were reproducible, and only 4.03% of them had the same results as the original run (Pimentel et al., 2019).
-The failure in reproducing notebooks is due to the exceptions that occurred during their execution.
-ImportError, NameError, ModuleNotFoundError, and FileNotFoundError were some of the most common exceptions that resulted in the failure in the execution of many notebooks.
-The reason why only 4.03% of the successfully executed notebooks had the same results as the original run is not clearly mentioned in the study.
-However, they point out that in their study, they executed the cells in the execution order of the users and not in the traditional top-down cell order.
-The execution order of cells can influence the results.
-Another recent attempt in reproducing 255 papers from Machine Learning Research shows that just 63.5% of the papers could be successfully replicated (Raff, 2019).
-The difficulty in reproducing results has resulted in the development of many tools to help scientists in this process (Goecks, Nekrutenko & Taylor, 2010; Chirigati, Shasha & Freire, 2013; Liu et al., 2015; Boettiger, 2015; Piccolo & Frampton, 2016; Project Jupyter et al., 2018; Samuel & König-Ries, 2020).
-ReproduceMeGit (Samuel & König-Ries, 2020) is one such tool which analyzes the reproducibility of any GitHub repository containing Jupyter Notebooks and provides information on the number of notebooks that were successfully reproducible, those that resulted in exceptions, those with different results from the original notebooks, etc. These studies and works clearly indicate the continued existence of a problem in reproducing published results in different disciplines.
+The use of computational notebooks is con-135 sidered to be one of the best practices to conduct reproducible research in computational science (Kluyver 136 et al., 2016).
+However, a study on the reproducibility of Jupyter notebooks publicly available in Github 137 indicates that 24.11% of the notebooks were reproducible, and only 4.03% of them had the same results as 138 the original run (Pimentel et al., 2019).
+The failure in reproducing notebooks is due to the exceptions that 139 occurred during their execution.
+ImportError, NameError, ModuleNotFoundError, and FileNotFoundEr-140 ror were some of the most common exceptions that resulted in the failure in the execution of many 141 notebooks.
+The reason why only 4.03% of the successfully executed notebooks had the same results as the 142 original run is not clearly mentioned in the study.
+However, they point out that in their study, they executed 143 the cells in the execution order of the users and not in the traditional top-down cell order.
+The execution 144 order of cells can influence the results.
+Another recent attempt in reproducing 255 papers from Machine 145 Learning Research shows that just 63.5% of the papers could be successfully replicated (Raff, 2019).
+The 146 difficulty in reproducing results has resulted in the development of many tools to help scientists in this 147 process (Goecks et al., 2010; Chirigati et al., 2013; Liu et al., 2015; Boettiger, 2015; Piccolo & Frampton, 148 2016; Project Jupyter et al., 2018; Samuel & König-Ries, 2020).
+ReproduceMeGit (Samuel & König-Ries, 149 studies and works clearly indicate the continued existence of a problem in reproducing published results